IVF Success Rates

 While our practice of guiding the couple and allowing them to make the decision to proceed may sometimes result in lower average pregnancy rates per cycle, it provides for more patient autonomy and decision making in the process and may offer a chance for conception that would otherwise not be available.

 For an additional perspective on the challenge of comparing pregnancy rates between centers see: http://www.givf.com/aboutgivf/library/success1.shtml

 Please call to make an appointment with one of our infertility specialists if you have questions about our reported IVF pregnancy rates or if you would like to determine your estimated chance for conception with IVF.

 We currently have excellent pregnancy rates with low multiple rates (<20% chance for twin and <2-3% chance for triplets) for our IVF cycles.

 Reproductive care Center (RCC) is committed to accurate and honest portrayal of success rates for IVF.
-The RCC infertility clinic is one of only two centers in Utah that is a member of the Society of Assisted Reproductive Technology (SART) and reports its data to the CDC (Centers for Disease Control) as required by federal law.
+The RCC Utah infertility clinics are one of only two centers in Utah that are a member of the Society of Assisted Reproductive Technology (SART) and reports its data to the CDC (Centers for Disease Control) as required by federal law.
 As a member of SART, the data is subject to periodic review, verification and confirmation.

 To learn how IVF success rates compare to tubal reversal please see our tubal reversal Web site.